 It’s always important to preserve and maintain the tones of your hair color and use color depositing shampoo and conditioner once or twice a week in your washing routine.

 For blond and golden balayage or highlights, violet or purple shampoos like Oligo Professionnel Blacklight Blue Shampoo or Redken Color Extend Blondage Shampoo neutralizes the brassy tones, while for dark brown and black hair the MATRIX Total Results Dark Envy Color-Depositing Green Shampoo neutralizes red undertones.

-There are quite some other treatments like color depositing masks that will refresh you color while it really nourishes the hair at the same time.
-Leonoryl Greyl color enhancing conditioner, and Kerastase Masque Hair Mask are ones with a great selections of colors.
+There are quite some other treatments like color depositing masks that will refresh your color while it really nourishes the hair at the same time.
+Leonoryl Greyl color enhancing conditioner, and Kerastase Masque Hair Mask are ones with a great selection of colors.

 Hope you find this post helpful and get you started with your own hair coloring journey.